 Few would dispute the need for innovation; in fact, most organizations identify innovation as a key business strategy.
 But the question of how to innovate in business is something that comes down to bringing clarity to who, what, where, when and why you want to innovate.
-And, if you're innovating through a crises, or dynamic situations, this blog shares ten tips to help you through.
+And, if you're innovating through a crisis or dynamic situation, this blog shares ten tips to help you through.

 How you innovate depends on what you want to achieve and the context in which you’re doing business.
 And it also depends on who you want to be involved in doing the innovation.